Akshayak8/basic-python-GUI-programs/README.md

  ## Program 6: reg.py

-- Description:This program is designed to create a regestration form
+- Description:This program is designed to create a regestration form which contains, details and other fields